fastify/fastify-oauth2/README.md

 ## Reference

-This fastify plugin decorates the fastify instance with the [`simple-oauth2`](https://github.com/lelylan/simple-oauth2) instance inside a **namespace** specified by the property `name`.
+This Fastify plugin decorates the fastify instance with the [`simple-oauth2`](https://github.com/lelylan/simple-oauth2) instance inside a **namespace** specified by the property `name`.

 E.g. For `name: 'customOauth2'`, the `simple-oauth2` instance will become accessible like this: